rnietoe/Training/docs/AWS/03-Network.md

 * if open up the VPC to the internet. everything will be public
 * you can use **VPC peering**.
 However, many relationships will be required
 * AWS Private Link peers many VPCs.
 They only require a NLB on the AWS VPC and a ENI on the customer VPC

+**ClassicLink** allows you to link EC2-Classic instances to a VPC in your account, within the same Region.

 ### Transit Gateway